apigee-labs/rapier/README.md

 The format of the resource for multi-valued relationships is under the control of the Rapier author - this Collection format is used here as an example.

+The server may use the string `items` as the value for `xxxxx`, but this is not required by the API, and clients should not count on it.

 ### Query Paths

 So far we have seen examples of APIs that are easy to navigate in a hypertext model.
 What if I want to include URLs in my API that allow the user to